thexsel/thexsel.github.io/g/mem/index.md

 # Efficient Exploitation of Heterogeneous Memory through OS/Compiler Support

-This web page summarizes the publications and deliverables for NSF Award 1619075 and 1618620.
-(Time: Sept 2016 – Sept 2019)
+This web page summarizes the outcome of NSF Award 1619075 and 1618620, a collaborative project between Purdue University and College of William & Mary.

+Project duration: Sept 2016 –- Sept 2019.

 ## Overview